y0j/jenkins-k8s/README.md

 The job will clone the https://github.com/y0j/node_js-example repository, install and run a test for the project.

 ## Further Development
-Configure domain name for Jenkins controller
+Configure domain name for Jenkins controller<br>
-Configure TLS for the Jenkins domain name
+Configure TLS for the Jenkins domain name<br>
-Configure Jenkins key store and internal TLS connection between Jenkis controller and agents Create jenkins users, not use 'admin' for building pipelines Creation of Kubernetes network policy resource to specify from which CIDRs the agents can be connected to the controller Install Jenkins on EKS or GKE cluster for better availability and scalability, use NFS instead of hostPath for PersistentVolume and configure agent resource usage according to the setup goal
+Configure Jenkins key store and internal TLS connection between Jenkis controller and agents<br>
+Create jenkins users, not use 'admin' for building pipelines<br>
+Creation of Kubernetes network policy resource to specify from which CIDRs the agents can be connected to the controller<br>
+Install Jenkins on EKS or GKE cluster for better availability and scalability, use NFS instead of hostPath for PersistentVolume and configure agent resource usage according to the setup goal<br>

 ## Links which helps me a lot
 [Installing Jenkins on Kubernetes](https://www.jenkins.io/doc/book/installing/kubernetes/)<br>